daiyi/blog/source/_posts/rodgers-peak.md

 </figcaption>
 </figure>

 There were a lot of small ups and downs along the lakes, which I'd forgotten about, and I really felt it while jogging out.
-I startled a resting backpacking at a log crossing, who was surprised dayhikers were still out so late, asking if I had a headlamp.
+I startled a resting backpacker at a log crossing, who was surprised dayhikers were still out so late, asking if I had a headlamp.
 I did have one! but the goal was not to use it (again) :P

 <div class="photo-small">
 <figure>